JinL0/ruby/proj1/ANSWERS.md

 # Q0: Why are these two errors being thrown?
+ActiveRecord::PendingMigrationError
+Solve method: bin/rails db:migrate RAILS_ENV=development
+uninitialized constant HomeController::Pokemon

 # Q1: How are the random Pokemon appearing?
-What is the common factor between all the possible Pokemon that appear? *
+What is the common factor between all the possible Pokemon that appear?
+A wild Pikachu has appeared!

 # Question 2a: What does the following line do "<%= button_to "Throw a Pokeball!", capture_path(id: @pokemon), :class => "button medium", :method => :patch %>"?
 Be specific about what "capture_path(id: @pokemon)" is doing.
 If you're having trouble, look at the Help section in the README.